joshrp/moonlight-docs/Frequently-Asked-Questions.md

 Per NVIDIA's GameStream system requirements, your host needs:
 - Windows 7 or later
-- A 600-series NVIDIA GeForce GTX GPU or later (GT series GPUs are not supported)
+- NVIDIA GeForce GTX/RTX GPU 600-series or later (GT series GPUs are not supported)
 - NVIDIA GeForce Experience

+Recently, NVIDIA has also released streaming support for Quadro cards:
+- NVIDIA Quadro GPU (Kepler or later)
+- NVIDIA Quadro Experience

+If you'd like to run your own gaming server in the cloud, there is an unofficial workaround for [enabling GameStream on NVIDIA Tesla cards](https://github.com/acceleration3/cloudgamestream) like those often used in Amazon EC2, Microsoft Azure, and Google Cloud Platform (GCP).

 ## What devices can I run Moonlight on?